comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 by guarding it in chosen locations on the Web instead of aggregated in silos.
 Initiatives such as [Solid](cite:cites solid) do this by allowing users to store any kind of data in their own personal data vault, which they fully control.
-These data vaults form personal [Knowledge Graphs](cite:cites knowledgegraphs), which are often represented as collections of [Linked Data documents](cite:cites linkeddata).
+These data vaults form personal [Knowledge Graphs](cite:cites knowledgegraphs), which are often represented as collections of [Linked Data documents](cite:cites linkeddata) containing [RDF triples](cite:cites spec:rdf).
 The presence of such data vaults results in a large-scale distribution of data, where applications involving multiple individuals' data require accessing thousands or even millions of documents